jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

   (`Resource not accessible by integration`), even with `security-events: read`.
 The workflow therefore relies on GitHub's native Dependabot alert/update service for the live inventory and validates the reviewed lockfile baseline without storing a personal token or repository secret.
+- Published commits `68d8617` and `b34b581` to `agentic_web_design` in the source, prepared production, and staging repositories.
+The first staging Quality run passed lint, tests, both SEO modes, packaging, and Pages deployment.
+- Manually executed the corrected Maintenance workflow in staging: both the dependency baseline job and the production SEO/external-link job passed.
+- Public staging verification confirmed HTTP 200, `noindex, nofollow`, X card metadata, and JSON-LD on all four routes.
+Open Graph images were confirmed on all routes; the Home image uses Next.js's valid cache-versioned query string.
+The image asset itself returned HTTP 200 as `image/png`.

+#### Pending next session

+- Confirm the latest Quality run for commit `b34b581` completed and record its deployment result.
+- Repeat the final public metadata assertion that was interrupted when today's session ended, then optionally check the card with an external social-preview debugger.
+- Review any Dependabot pull requests generated for npm and GitHub Actions; retain the documented three-high and one-medium transitive baseline until a compatible Next.js update resolves it.
+- During the administrator meeting, make `agentic_web_design` the appropriate default/production branch, enable Dependabot alerts/security updates there, and switch Joaquin Pages from legacy `master` to GitHub Actions.